 Technically speaking, population growth does not have to affect these problems at all; there is no inherent link between pollution and increased population, nor is there a link between CO2 emissions and population growth.
 Certainly, there is the simple fact that more people means more CO2 being released into the atmosphere through the conversion of oxygen, but this carbon can be encompassed within the existing carbon cycle, meaning that – according to definition – it is not contributing per say to global warming.
 With that in mind, it is perfectly possibly to argue that, though the link exists, there is no need for population growth to affect CO2 emissions, climate change, or global warming.

-What makes growing population a problem for climate change is human habit.
+What makes growing population a problem for climate change is human habit, and we’re not just talking about biting nails or the use of online casino websites here.
 In the age of industry, in the paradigm of consumption and mass production, carbon emission has become a necessity; the burning of fossil fuels as a cheap and efficient energy source has dominated human production since the industrial revolution, and has reigned for 200 years.
 Under such a system, population growth is dangerous for world climate change and CO2 emissions levels, because the system dictates that production must rise with population, so that carbon levels, too, must necessarily rise.
 Indeed this is evident in the breakdown of rising CO2 emissions rates, in which up to 25% can be attributed to transport modes.
 That percentage will rise under the current system as populations rise.

 Population growth, then, is not detrimental to the environment by default, but has a serious effect because of the system of mass production and carbon based energy.
 To curb that problem, we need a new paradigm and a new system, in which either mass production is halted, or carbon based energy is made obsolete.
 With the first of those options looking at this time an effectual impossibility, we must enter a new paradigm under the protocol of the second option; the switch from carbon based energy, to renewable energy.
 That way, the rapid growth of populations across the world need not add to the ever more serious problems of global warming, CO2 emissions, and climate change.